reiver/golang-backend-training/chapters/outputting/README.md

 Did it output?:
 > Hello world!

+➤ Note that, even though `go run` can be useful, usually we don't use `go run` — usually we use `go build` — which we will talk next.

 ## 1.3. go build

 Using `go run` can be quick when we are able to use it.